DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 application_choice.update_course_option_and_associated_fields!(new_course_option, audit_comment: 'https://becomingateacher.zendesk.com/agent/tickets/12345')
 ```

-A **unconditional offer** would move the candidate to a pending conditions state:
+A **conditional offer** would move the candidate to a pending conditions state:

 ```ruby
 # change the status to pending conditions (if is a conditional deferred offer)